dangdennis/flow-elixir-sdk/README.md

 # FlowEx

 Elixir SDK for the Flow blockchain.
+For those that desire to build an Elixir app without requiring a Node or Go server sitting in between their blockchain and favorite server language.

+Short term goals:

+1. Send signed Cadence transactions and scripts to Flow via its gprc gateway.
+2. Listen to Flow events

+Long term goals:

+1. Encrypt and send transactions
+2. Meet feature parity with JS and Go SDK as necessary.

 ## Installation